mavryk-network/mavryk-protocol/.gitlab/merge_request_templates/etherlink-freeze.md

 # What

-The commit for the next ghostnet upgrade is: RELEASE_COMMIT
+The commit for the next basenet upgrade is: RELEASE_COMMIT

 # Steps

 ## Freeze the kernel

-Prepare the ghostnet kernel:
+Prepare the basenet kernel:
 ```
 $ git checkout RELEASE_COMMIT
 $ etherlink/scripts/build-wasm.sh